BioMedIA-MBZUAI/DRGen/README.md

 The application code we use is based on backbone codes from both SWAD(domainbed)[1] and Fishr [2].

-First install requirements using (make sure you are in main folder first):
+First install requirements using (make sure you are in the main drgen folder first):
 ```
 pip install -r requirements.txt
 ```